ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 The other system level configuration to make is to edit the `/boot/cmdline.txt` and remove all reference to the serial console.
 This is because the Ultimate GPS HAT will be using the serial port to communicate.
+We also want to tell the kernel to not run tickless to reduce the jitter and offset in NTP when using GPS PPS.
 You will generally see the `/boot/cmdline.txt` will contain something that looks similar to the following:

 {{< highlight conf >}}
 console=serial0,115200 console=tty1 root=PARTUUID=cead1835-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait